-Here we will generalize the analysis provided in the previous section for the $N$-user case.
-However, due to presentation clarity we will focus on the symmetric user case.
-The users attempt to transmit with probability $t$.
-The success probability from a user to the destination is the same for all the users, thus, in order to characterize it we just need the number of active users, i.e. the interference.
-This probability is denoted by $P_s(D,i)$ to capture the case that $i$ users are attempting transmission (including the user we intend to study its performance), similarly we define $P_s(R_j,i), j=1,2$.
+Here we will generalize the analysis provided in the previous section for the $N$-sources case.
+Due to presentation clarity, we focus only on the symmetric case, under which, the sources attempt to transmit with probability $t$.
+Moreover, the success probability of a source's transmission to the destination is the same for all the sources.
+Thus, in order to characterize it we just need the number of active sources, i.e. the interference.
+This probability is denoted by $P_s(D,i)$ to capture the case that $i$ sources are attempting transmission (including the source we intend to study its performance), similarly we define $P_s(R_j,i), j=1,2$.